 - Enroll two or more fingers. - Enroll additional fingers if a recognition failure often occurs when using already enrolled fingers. - Check the condition of your finger.
 Any conditions which have changed since enrollment, such as injury, rough skin, and extremely dry, wet, soiled, dirty, oily, soaked or swollen fingers, might lower the recognition success rate.
-Also if the fingerprint is worn down or the finger becomes thinner or fatter, the recognition success rate might be lowered. - As the fingerprint for each finger is different and unique you should ensure that only the registered or enrolled fingerprint or fingerprints are used for identification. - Check the position and speed at which you swipe your finger across the sensor.
-Refer to the preceding drawing. - The fingerprint sensor compares and analyzes the unique characteristics in a fingerprint.
+Also if the fingerprint is worn down or the finger becomes thinner or fatter, the recognition success rate might be lowered. - As the fingerprint for each finger is different and unique you should ensure that only the registered or enrolled fingerprint or fingerprints are used for identification. - The fingerprint sensor compares and analyzes the unique characteristics in a fingerprint.
 However, there might be instances where certain users are unable to register their fingerprints due to insufficient unique characteristics in their fingerprints. - The recognition success rate might differ from user to user.